quinn/ccf/README.md

 # CCF: Content Creation Framework

 **CCF** is a Go-based framework that simplifies building content-driven applications or websites.
-It provides three main systems:
+It provides five main systems:

 1. **Font Tool** for downloading and installing Google Fonts, and generating CSS the font face css rules.
+2. **ESM Vendor** for downloading and bundling ESM modules with automatic import map generation.
-2. **Assets System** for serving fingerprinted static files (e.g., CSS, JS) with optional embedding.
+3. **Assets System** for serving fingerprinted static files (e.g., CSS, JS) with optional embedding.
-3. **Content System** for loading and transforming Markdown content (with frontmatter) into Go data and HTML.
+4. **Content System** for loading and transforming Markdown content (with frontmatter) into Go data and HTML.
-4. **File/Page-Based Routing** for automatically converting `.templ` files into Echo routes.
+5. **File/Page-Based Routing** for automatically converting `.templ` files into Echo routes.

 ---